idarshandalwadi/idarshandalwadi/README.md

-- 👋 Hello, Myself Darshan dalwadi, I love to work with Java and its frameworks.
+- 👋 Hello, MySelf Darshan Dalwadi, I'm a Software developer with having 5 years of relavant experience.
-- 👀 Fully interested in cutting-edge technologies inlcuding, mobile App development and sometimes with embedded(electronic items) as well.
+- 👀 Fully interested in cutting-edge technologies inlcuding, Spring Boot, Microservices, Flutter and sometimes with embedded(electronic items) as well.
-- 🌱 I’m currently practicing on spring boot with microservices and DevOps tools like Docker, Jenkins, Maven.
-And also working on Flutter as well.
+- 🌱 Worked with service based and product based organisation.
-- 📫 Write me on dalwadidarshan83@gmail.com or contact me on (+91)91735-77047.
+- 📫 Write me on dalwadidarshan83@gmail.com or contact me on (+91) 91735 77047.

 <!---
 idarshandalwadi/idarshandalwadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.